fun to do kids golden gate park san francisco california Travel for Kids

 San Francisco - Golden Gate Park

-In the late 19th century, what is now Golden Gate Park was just a bunch of sand-dunes.
-Starting in 1870, and over next 50 years, this unpromising landscape was transformed into one of the most beautiful parks.
-At the eastern edge of the park are museums and a Japanese tea garden.
+In late 19th century, what is now Golden Gate Park was just a bunch of sand-dunes.
+This unpromising landscape was transformed into one of the most beautiful urban parks.
+At eastern edge are museums and a Japanese tea garden.
 Throughout Golden Gate Park are playgrounds, lake for boating, biking trails, where kids can enjoy the outdoors.
-The western edge of Golden Gate Park ends at Ocean Beach, with windswept views of the Pacific.
+Park ends at Ocean Beach, with windswept views of the Pacific.

 Golden Gate Park Photo Album